-Today, we woke up bright and early to prepare for our hike to world’s largest boiling lake.
-We were warned that the hike would be challenging, but well worth it.
+Today, we woke up bright and early to prepare for our hike to the world’s largest boiling lake.
+We were warned that the hike would be challenging but well worth it.
 We got to climb through the Dominican jungle and see the remnants of volcanic activity.
 The hike was 10 miles total, there and back.
 It started sunny with a nice breeze to cool us off from the steep sets of stairs winding through the lush green trees.
 The overviews of the island were spectacular and served as good motivation to push us along.
-Once we got to the halfway up point, the weather took a bit of a turn.
-It started to rain quite a bit (liquid sunshine!! and the wind kicked up.
+Once we got to the halfway-up point, the weather took a bit of a turn.
+It started to rain quite a bit (liquid sunshine!!
+And the wind kicked up.
 However, we still kept going, hoping the rain would stop.
 We stopped by one of the boiling rivers in the valley for a snack, provided by our guide, Pancho.
 He first gave us cod salad sandwiches, followed by boiled eggs that were boiled right there in the boiling stream water.
-It was the perfect pick me up, and it also warmed us up a little.
+It was the perfect pick-me-up, and it also warmed us up a little.

 Related VoyageView All Voyages